Studio 4

-Studio 4 was an acting and filmmaking school located in New York City and Los Angeles, founded by James Franco in 2014.
+Studio 4 was an acting and filmmaking school located in New York City and Los Angeles, founded by American actor James Franco in 2014.
 Franco opened the school after studying at Playhouse West in Los Angeles.

 In 2017, multiple female students of the school came forward and stated that Franco had behaved in inappropriate or sexually exploitative ways while serving as their teacher.

 The school was officially closed on October 1, 2017.

 History

 Studio 4 claimed it was created to provide a place for students to be grounded in acting and focus on performance while not having to be tied up with additional school requirements.
 Franco claimed he wanted to emulate the creative environment he found at Playhouse West, in addition to providing opportunities through his production company, Rabbit Bandini Productions, that would otherwise not be available to acting, directing, or writing students.

 The school offered a two-year Meisner technique conservatory study for actors and ongoing screenwriting and directing courses that were instructed by working industry professionals.